 Have you been teaching your child about stranger danger by just repeating the same line, “Don’t talk to strangers”?
 How do you expect your child to react to situations when lost and needs to take help from strangers?

-We need to take a deeper look at problem statement of teaching our child about strangers and find a better solution that the child can follow in all situations.
+We need to take a deeper look at teaching our child about strangers and find a better solution that the child can follow in all situations.

-Here are a few tips to help you teach your child about the important safety principle and easy way for your child to tell whether strangers are okay to talk to.
+Here are a few tips to help you teach your child about the important safety principle and easy ways for your child to tell whether strangers are okay to talk to or not.

 While the general definition of “someone unfamiliar” is usually apt, you need to tell your child that unfamiliar does not always mean that he/she is a bad person.
 Help your child understand that not every dark looking person is bad and beautiful looking person is good.
 You will want to tell your child that the first person that he/she should approach in case your child needs help, should be a person in uniform like a policeman, waiter or a coach.

 Teach your child to play in a group and stay together.
 There are fewer safety concerns if your child is in a group.
 While it’s not always possible, tell your child to stay in sight and avoid unsafe places.